Jestersly/Trade_Tool_Treasury/README.md

 # **🃏Trade Trawler🃏      ⭐⭐⭐⭐⭐**

-This masterpiece of market visualization allows to catch every trade, going through binance, coinbase, kraken and bitfinex and list them into a table.
-These trades an liquidations get listed and calculated in real time.
-You can specify a interval in which the program should calculate and list the trades and liquidations to get a broader view of long time market behaviour and short time market behaviour.
-The border will be colored green, if the difference between long-trades and short-trades is positive and red if the difference is negativ.
+This masterpiece of market visualization allows you to catch every trade, going through Binance, Coinbase, Kraken and Bitfinex, and list them in a table.
+These trades and liquidations get listed and calculated in real-time.
+You can specify an interval in which the program should calculate and list the trades and liquidations to get a broader view of long-time and short-time market behavior.
+The border will be colored green if the difference between long-trades and short-trades is positive and red if the difference is negative.
 The same is true for liquidations.
 I guess the most is self-explanatory.
-Start the Code and you will be adviced and delighted
+Start the Code and you will be advised and delighted